omise/omise-woocommerce/README.md

 #### Enable payment methods

-> Note that Alipay, Bill Payment: Tesco, Installment, Internet Banking, and TrueMoney Wallet payment methods are only available for merchants with a Thai-registered Omise account.
+> Note that Alipay, Bill Payment: Tesco, Installment, Internet Banking, and TrueMoney Wallet payment methods are only available for merchants that are registered in Thailand.

-There are 6 payment methods that you can enable on your store, which are **Alipay**, **Bill Payment: Tesco**, **Credit / Debit Card**, **Installment**, **Internet Banking**, and **TrueMoney Wallet**.
+The payment methods available for you to enable on your store are: **Alipay**, **Bill Payment: Tesco**, **Credit / Debit Card**, **Installment**, **Internet Banking**, and **TrueMoney Wallet**.

-1. At Omise Settings page, Payment Methods section, there will be 6 available payment methods show on the list.
+1. At the Omise Settings page, Payment Methods section, there will be a number of available payment methods shown on the list.

-2. Click `config` at the table on a payment method that you would like to accept payment with.
+2. Click `config` in the table for the payment method you'd like to accept payment with.

 3. You will see a configuration page differently depends on which payment method you are choosing.
 The screenshot below shows Credit / Debit Card payment method's configuration page.
   ![omise-woocommerce-creditcard-setting-page](https://user-images.githubusercontent.com/2154669/38306405-a9afba30-383a-11e8-8c7b-e54ba1f2df88.png)